Anoaʻi family: The Sons of Samoa

 The Sons of Samoa are a tag team currently wrestling in the Puerto Rican wrestling promotion World Wrestling Council and WXW.
 The team consists of Afa Jr. and L.A.
 Smooth.

 The team was formed at WXW in 1998, briefly as a stable with Samu.
 The team reformed in April 2009 at a WXW show with Afa Jr. and L.A.
 Smooth.
 In 2013, they began wrestling at the WWC promotion in Puerto Rico.
 At Euphoria 2013, they lost to Thunder and Lightning.
 They won the WWC World Tag Team Championship from Thunder and Lightning on February 9, before losing the titles back to Thunder and Lightning on March 30 at Camino a la Gloria.
 However, they won the titles on June 29, 2013, at Summer Madness.

 The Usos

-The Usos (born August 22, 1985) are a Samoan American professional wrestling tag team consisting of twin brothers Jey Uso and Jimmy Uso, who appear in WWE where they are three-time Raw Tag Team Champions (during their first two reigns, it was called the WWE Tag Team Championship).
-They are also five-time SmackDown Tag Team Champions—their fifth reign is the longest reign for the title as well as the longest male tag team championship reign in WWE history..
+The Usos (born August 22, 1985) are a Samoan American professional wrestling tag team consisting of twin brothers Jey Uso and Jimmy Uso, who appear in WWE.
+They were three-time Raw Tag Team Champions (during their first two reigns, it was called the WWE Tag Team Championship) and five-time SmackDown Tag Team Champions—their fifth reign is the longest reign for the title as well as the longest male tag team championship reign in WWE history.
+They are the first tag team to simultaneously hold the Raw and SmackDown Tag Team Championships as the Undisputed WWE Tag Team Championship.
 The pair were previously managed by Tamina Snuka and are one-time FCW Florida Tag Team Champions.

 The Bloodline

-The Bloodline is a villainous professional wrestling stable currently performing in WWE.
-The group is led by Roman Reigns, who currently is recognized as the undisputed WWE Universal Champion, as he concurrently holds both the WWE and Universal Championships.
-Also in the group are Reigns' cousins The Usos (Jey Uso and Jimmy Uso), who are currently recognized as undisputed WWE Tag Team Champions, as they concurrently hold both the Raw and SmackDown Tag Team Championships.
-The Usos' younger brother Solo Sikoa joined the group in September 2022 and is a former NXT North American Champion.
-The group is managed by Paul Heyman.